gpslab/sitemap/README.md

 $index_render = new PlainTextSitemapIndexRender($index_web_path);
 $index_writer = new TempFileWriter();

-// the file into which we will write sitemap part
+// file into which we will write a sitemap part
 // filename should contain a directive like "%d"
 $part_filename = __DIR__.'/sitemap%d.xml';